 If your kids have asked you for freeze dried candy seemingly out of the blue in recent months, you're not alone.
-Google Trends shows a massive spike in searches for "freeze dried candy" over the past four months, which left us scratching our heads.
+Google Trends shows a massive spike in searches for "freeze dried candy" over the past few months, which left us scratching our heads.
 It turns out that the trend might be a pandemic phenomenon fueled by food, science and slime-themed YouTube channels.

 So, of course, I bought a couple of packs of freeze dried candy to try it out myself, and did a little research on the freeze drying process to see if there's any way to make it at home.